nemo0622/pokeemerald-expansion/README.md

 MAJOR TODOS:
 - Continue Mapping and NPC development
-    - FRESCO ISLES:
-        - Gym: Has Sandstorm weather, with team members working in synergy with it!
-(Maybe Thalia's Alolan Raichu ace could be carrying Safety Goggles?)
     - Remember, add University Student scripts (& expand the Field Special!) to all new maps!

-- Fix shadows for all Pokémon!
-Some are still wonky after removing white outlines
-    - Plus new pokemon like Arctozolt are just totally messed up

 - Implement Biv's Fishing Minigame
     - Also create options menu toggle for it